JacobZ96/sql-employee-tracker/README.md

 npm i

 ## Usage
-npm start to run this application withing you integrated terminal
+npm start to run this application within your integrated terminal

 ## How to Contribute